CS 314 - Specification 1: Designing and Implementing Algorithms

 to specification; the program will have already been designed and you must

-implement it given the design.
+implement it, given the design.
 You will have to develop algorithms on your

-own, but the specification of methods are already be complete.
-Many of the methods you write
+own, but the specification of methods are already complete.

 won't ask the user for input or do any output.
 The "input" to the